-From your habits, I can tell the kind of person you want to become.
+From your habits, I can tell you the kind of person you want to become.
 You can influence your habits.
 You can control your habits and therefore control that part of your life.
 Your outcomes are the results of your habits.
 Every action you take is a step forward, for the person you want to become.
-A habit is a behavior repeated enough times to become automatic.
+A habit is behaviour repeated enough times to become automatic.

 “Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny.” ― Lao Tzu

 Let’s look at a few examples from our daily lives.
-Some of us make our beds every morning and some people don’t make their beds everyday.
-If you made your bed upon awakening everyday for one month, the odds are very good, that you would also make your bed the next 30 days.
-This number of repetitions would engrain the habit into your behavior, and into your life.
+Some of us make our beds every morning and some people don’t make their beds every day.
+If you made your bed upon awakening every day for one month, the odds are very good, that you would also make your bed the next 30 days.
+This number of repetitions would engrain the habit into your behaviour, and into your life.

 Good habits take time to produce positive results …